JeremS/cljss-core/README.md

 writing this code with Ligh Table !

 ## Todo
- - List should behave more like in Hiccup
-   - enrich parse-rule
-     - when it parses a list, concat it to the rest of the rules to parse so that the list as no particular semantic.
+ - ClojureScript version ?
  - syntax checking / error reporting ?
- - ClojureScript version ?

 ## Changelog
 ### 0.2.1
- - FIX: If a rule contains a list (or lazy seq) any sub rule declared here is now correctly parsed.
+ - FIX: Cljss behaves like hiccup in presence of lists or lazy seq.
+ It basically functions as if the parenthesis weren't there.
  - FIX: The double newline in the output is fixed.